krystalmonolith/BabylonJS-Canvas-Component/README.md

 ```@ViewChild('explodedcubecanvas', {static: true}) private bjsCanvasComponent: BabylonjsCanvasComponent;```

 3.)
-In the `NgInit()` function of your component create the WebGL context by using the
+In the `ngInit()` function of your component create the WebGL context by using the
 `BabylonjsCanvasComponent.createAnimation()` function.
 The `createAnimation()` function first initializes
 the `BABYLON.Engine` and `BABYLON.Scene` and then invokes a callback function _you_ supply that returns
 the actual BabylonJS render function having  aTypeScript signature: `() => void`.